ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     -rw-r--r--  1 tecadmin  tecadmin   182 Jun 11 12:53 e7a117b799890646fe1d6e688d9c979845a411830400b673e2fe7dc01f91f9b8-pub

 Keys are vital to understanding how transactions and identity work within a blockchain network.
-Below is a break down of the keys and certificate used in this example
+Below is a breakdown of the keys and certificate used in this example:

 -   a **private key** `e7a117b799...-priv` used to sign transactions on Isabella's behalf, but not distributed outside of her immediate